 - have a Common Assessment for Families (CAF)

 - are working with the Family Nurse Partnership (FNP)

 - are receiving targeted support identified through a Complex Case Discussion.

 If you think your child is eligible under one of the above criteria, you will need to speak with the professional working with your family and ask them to make a referral.
-The Discretionary Places referral form can be found on the Delivering the 2 year old programme page.
+The Discretionary Places referral form can be found on the Delivering Free Childcare and Education for 2 year olds page.